What causes inflammation in the arteries?

 To summarize this article about what causes inflammation in the arteries, inflammation does have a part to play during the whole atherosclerosis disease process, vascular lipid build-up is the main reason or cause of this inflammation.

 To limit the main risk factors and high cholesterol must be uppermost in people’s minds, we still await better treatment of the inflammation process which generally happens in response to damage to the endothelial wall of the artery.

 A New Treatment

 A new treatment that has shown promise in the approach to cardiovascular disease is the use of amino acid L-Arginine to help with the repair of the inflamed blood vessels, lower blood pressure and remove plaque build-up.

-The best known of these supplemental food products is ProArgi 9+ the only L-Arginine with L-Citrulline found in the Physicians Reference Manual.
-People have used ProArgi 9 + and the reports and feedback have been good, Click here to read them.
+The best known of these supplemental food products is HealthyFlow TM containing L-Arginine with L-Citrulline in the formula, People have used Healthyflow TM and the reports and feedback have been good.

 The combination of the award winning HeartPower TM and the Larginine based Healthyflow TM seems to reduce inflammation in the arteries, lower bad cholesterol, increase good cholesterol and get rid of plaque build-up.